IPA.CONF(5) IPA.CONF(5)

 instead of writing external programs to do accounting related tasks.

-This manual page contains complete file format description and complete
+This manual page contains the complete file format description and com-

-does not have any module, ipa_ipfw, ipa_ip6fw, ipa_atest and ipa_db_sdb
+tion does not have any module, ipa_ipfw, ipa_ip6fw, ipa_atest and

-modules are used in examples, just because they were the first modules
+ipa_db_sdb modules are used in examples just because they were the

 Any logical line in the configuration file can be written in several